Onshore natural gas

 Building a safe natural gas industry

-The standard approach in North America to extracting natural gas is called hydraulic fracturing.
+The standard approach in North America to extract natural gas is called hydraulic fracturing.

 As of 2025, more than 200,000 wells have been hydraulically fractured in Canada and millions in the United States.
-Nova Scotia’s geology is similar to places in the western United States where hydraulic fracturing is done safely.
 There’s good reason to believe it can be done safely here.

-Any natural gas project in Nova Scotia would require rigorous review, including an industrial approval.
+Any natural gas project in Nova Scotia would require rigorous review, including an industrial approval from the Department of Environment and Climate Change and activity authorizations from the Department of Energy.
 An industrial approval can require community consultation and outlines terms and conditions for the project, including ongoing monitoring and reporting.

 About hydraulic fracturing